Learn-Write-Repeat/java/Week-2/Accessing arrays, manipulating arrays/Array_Operations.md

 # **Array Operations in Java**

 > Array operations are notoriously difficult for Java developers to implement in a clean, efficient manner.
 We will have to deal with them on a number of occasions.
-In order to solve the puzzle quickly, it is helpful to have a 'cheat sheet' – a summary of the most common procedures.

-> In a certain sense, array operations are limited.
+Array operations are limited.
 For this reason, we'll be using Java's Arrays class and Apache's ArrayUtils class for most of our operations.

 ```java
 import java.util.Arrays;